+CEOS is committed to supporting disaster risk management in the context of both the Millennium Development Goals and the post-2015 Hyogo Frramework for Action, and enhancing the contribution of space-based Earth observations in support of Disaster Risk Reduction.

 Strengthen support to the disaster management community through the sustained coordination of disaster-related activities undertaken by CEOS Agencies.

-2014: CEOS Agencies, through the Working Group on Disasters (WGDisasters), will respond to the three Disaster Risk Management (DRM) Pilots defined in the 2013 CEOS Disaster Risk Management Observation Strategy: Floods, Seismic Hazards, and Volcanoes.
+2015: CEOS Agencies, through the Working Group on Disasters (WGDisasters), will continue to respond to the three Disaster Risk Management (DRM) Pilots defined in the 2013 CEOS Disaster Risk Management Observation Strategy: Floods, Seismic Hazards, and Volcanoes.

 First, the specific EO requirements will be identified for each pilot, in close cooperation with representatives from the user communities (stakeholders, scientists, civil protection organizations, local authorities, resources management national authorities, etc.).
 Through WGDisasters, CEOS Agencies will provide data for other entities to develop new end products and services to better deliver flood-related information (Floods), map active faults at global scale (Seismic Hazards), and operationally monitor active volcanoes for large scale eruptions (Volcanoes).
 Both the Seismic Hazard and the Volcanoes pilots have objectives that are directly related to the ongoing Geohazard Supersites and Natural Laboratories GEO initiative (see 3.4, section III).
 CEOS representatives will maintain a close dialogue with GEO and UN experts to ensure appropriate recognition of the use of space-based EO within the 2015-2025 Post-Hyogo Framework for Action (HFA2) (see 3.4, section II).

-CEOS Agencies are also developing the concept of a Disaster Recovery Observatory, a one-time demonstration in the 2014-2016 time period, that will allow the development of specific tools tailored to provide easy access to data over affected areas (pre-event data, response data, and coordinated post-event acquisitions).
+CEOS Agencies, through a joint WGISS and WGDisasters activity, will also continue implementation of a Disaster Recovery Observatory with the goal of ensuring readiness for a one-time demonstration in the 2015-2016 time period.
+Such an observatory will allow easy access to data over affected areas (pre-event data, response data, and coordinated post-event acquisitions).
 An organized repository, combined with an effective exploitation platform, will allow disaster managers to work in a known environment with advanced satellite products and promote use of these products to key user communities.
-The Disaster Recovery Observatory will make available as much geospatial data as possible for use in the immediate aftermath of a major disaster and for a number of years after the event.
+The Disaster Recovery Observatory will make available as much geospatial data as possible for use in the immediate aftermath of a major disaster and for a number of years after the event, and will complement the role played by the International Charter on Space and Major Disasters.
 WGDisasters will survey potential institutional donors to study the possible inclusion of additional hazards and the sustainability of the activities for 2016 onwards (e.g., operational hazard monitoring systems).

-2015-2016: CEOS will continue the DRM Pilot and Disaster Recovery Observatory activities until completion of the activities in 2016, producing concrete outcomes with advertised feedback from users collected continuously to better support space agencies’ requests to play an improved and critical role in DRM.
-Some of the activities to be conducted during this period will be related to capacity building.
+2016-2017: CEOS will continue the DRM Pilot and Disaster Recovery Observatory activities until completion of the activities in 2016, producing concrete outcomes with advertised feedback from users collected continuously to better support space agencies’ requests to play an improved and critical role in DRM.
+Some of the activities to be conducted during this period will be related to capacity building, and will be undertaken in collaboration with WGCapD.
+In 2016, the WGDisasters will prepare a report describing follow-on actions for 2017 and beyond, for consideration by CEOS Plenary.

 Ensure that the importance of Earth observations from space is emphasized at the UN 2015 World Conference on Disaster Risk Reduction and in the post-Hyogo Framework for Actions (HFA2).

-CEOS will also actively participate in the 2015 UN World Conference on Disaster Risk Reduction (WCDRR) and will closely cooperate with major stakeholders such as the UN Office for Disaster Risk Reduction (UNISDR) and Japanese officials involved in the preparation of the 2015 WCDRR.
+2015: CEOS will also actively participate in the 2015 UN World Conference on Disaster Risk Reduction (WCDRR) and will closely cooperate with major stakeholders such as the UN Office for Disaster Risk Reduction (UNISDR) and Japanese officials involved in the preparation of the 2015 WCDRR.
+CEOS, through WGDisasters, will then consider what follow-up actions should be taken to ensure effective CEOS support for the post-Hyogo Framework for Action to be endorsed at WCDRR.

-2014: